Homework, 2023

 documentation by Krysada Phuonsiri

 The maze installation is made up of found objects that reminisce the Asian American household — to offer audiences a journey through neo-patriotism, whitewashing, and anti-blackness.
-The work uses the cultural mythology of Aphrodite as trans body to gesture the patriarchal systems for colonization, especially the (non)consensual sacrifices of one’s indigeneity for Western assimilation.
+The work uses the cultural mythology of Aphrodite as trans body to queer patriarchal systems of colonization, especially the (non)consensual sacrifices of one’s indigeneity for Western assimilation.
 Fae fasts sugar for thirty days to use honey and condensed milk as performers of the American Dream — sugar as an agent to freeze the psyche and one’s agency.
-The performance space mimics an altar, where divinity is stripped in place of despair.
+The performance ritualizes stage as altar, where divinity is stripped in place of despair.

 the wind was just like them, 2024